From “Wait, What?!” to “Oh, I See!

 The Schedule

-In this session, we’ll identify opportunities to add research to your project, consider how to conduct that research, and identify a number of resources and workflows that make research more rewarding.
+• In this session, we’ll examine four common structures or templates for sensemaking media.
+We’ll also identify opportunities to add research to your project, consider how to conduct that research, and identify a number of resources and workflows that make research more rewarding.
+Your critical making assignment will be to create a skeleton outline of your project based on one of the templates we discuss.

 Live, Online Learning

 Making Sense is predominantly a live, online learning experience.
-We’ll meet on Zoom for 90-minute sessions that include lecture, media analysis, in-session assignments, and Q&A.
+We’ll meet on Zoom for 90-minute sessions that include lecture, media analysis, and Q&A.

 All sessions will be recorded and available for those who can’t attend or want to review them.
 Please prioritize attending live for the best experience!